HoolockLinux/docs/tutorials/setup_iBoot.md

 > [!WARNING]
-> This method require a set of files for every chip you want to boot Linux on, and the hardware is more locked down in this method.
+> This method require a set of files for every chip you want to boot Linux on.

+> [!WARNING]
+> After booting, the hardware is more locked down in this method.

+> [!WARNING]
-You also needs a bunch of flimsy tools.
-Many of the tools are not sound.
+> This method required a bunch of flimsy tools that are not sound and might crash if anything is not right.

+> [!WARNING]
-The tools are often ambigously forked.
+> The tools are often ambigously forked.
 A fork that works on one version/device combination might not work on another version/device combination.
 Another fork might fix it but might break some other version/device combination.

+> [!WARNING]
-And if you are linux, then some of the tools uses mach-o format headers that one would need to copy and hacked up from macOS for the tools to be built for Linux.
+>  Some of the tools uses mach-o format headers that one would need to copy from macOS and hacked up for the tools to be built for.
 Some of the tools might be diffcult to compile on Linux and require specific compiler flags, and clang is required.

 The reason this method exists is that it has the potential to be used in wrappers like `pmbootstrap` (not supported yet).
 One is not expected